lylakirati/influence_maximization/README.md

 4. **State-of-the-Art IMM algorithms with Limited Visibility**: classic IM algorithms such as TIM (Tang et al., 2014) and IMM (Tang et al., 2015) developed for fully observed networks.

 Stein et al. shows that the weighted degree-based method outperforms the state-of-the-art algorithms on the NetHept dataset — a collaboration network within the high energy physics theory community between 1991 and 2003 — particularly when network visibility is low.
+The paper also notes that the NetHept network has high-degree assortativity, meaning that high-degree nodes are more likely to be connected to other high-degree nodes and vice versa.
+Thus,seeding a high-degree node (using degree-based heuristic) can lead to good performance as it spreads influence to its high-degree neighbors which might subsequently influence the unseen part of the network.

+This work focuses on the influence maximization problem on observable parts of networks with varying degree assortativities.
+To create new networks with different degree assortativities, we alter connections in a fully observable network by removing an edge $(u, v_1)$ and adding a new edge $(u, v_2)$ where $v_2$ is a random node different from $v_1$.
+In this way, we preserve the numbers of nodes and edges in the original graph.
+Then, for each newly generated network, we follow the experiment setup as in Stein et al. (2017): construct an observable part of the graph, run seeding algorithms, and simulate information dissemination using weighted independent cascade model.
+The results show that using weighted degree-based seeding method, low degree assortativity leads to higher average spread across networks with various visibilities.
+However, the performance of a low degree-assortative network is more sensitive to which part of the network is observable than in graphs with higher assortativities.
+See `assortativity_influence_nethept.ipynb` for code and results.

 ## Examples